-Originally from Northern Appalachia, Ms. Hoffman dropped out of high school and spent the next three years traveling and working in Europe and the Middle East.
+Originally from Northern Appalachia, she dropped out of high school and spent the next three years traveling and working in Europe and the Middle East.
 She did not attend college, and instead became a newspaper reporter covering crime and environmental politics.
 Later, she attended graduate school at Goddard College, selling her debut novel, So Much Pretty, before receiving an MFA in 2009.

 She lives in Manhattan with Marc Lepson and is at work on her fourth novel.